siakin110605/CyberSecurity-HomeLab/README.md

 ## Why this exists

 I created this homelab to deepen my practical cybersecurity skills through hands-on experimentation.
-My goal is to understand how secure systems are designed, configured, hardened, verified, and maintained while documenting the complete engineering process—from planning and implementation to troubleshooting and validation.Rather than simply following tutorials, this repository documents the reasoning behind every decision, the challenges encountered, and the lessons learned throughout the project.
+My goal is to understand how secure systems are designed, configured, hardened, verified, and maintained while documenting the complete engineering process,from planning and implementation to troubleshooting and validation.Rather than simply following tutorials, this repository documents the reasoning behind every decision, the challenges encountered, and the lessons learned throughout the project.

 ## Lab Index